-Head CT usually confirms the diagnosis, but lumbar puncture is indicated if CT is negative and suspicion persists.
+Head CT usually confirms the diagnosis of subarachnoid hemorrhage if performed within 6 hours of symptom onset, but lumbar puncture is indicated if the CT is negative after 6 hours and suspicion persists.

 Cerebral angiogram is the definitive investigation.
 CT angiography or magnetic resonance angiography may also be used.

 Definitive treatment aims to obliterate the aneurysm from the cerebral circulation.
-Options include endovascular coiling or open surgical clipping.
+Options include microsurgical clipping or endovascular techniques.